Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas Tech Stats and Trends

-- Texas Tech's games this season have gone over the total in one out of three opportunities (33.3%).
+- Texas Tech's games this season have hit the over on one of three set point totals (33.3%).

 - Texas Tech is 2-1 against the spread and 3-0 overall when the team notches more than 19.3 points.

-- The Red Raiders rack up 70 more yards per game (441) than the Longhorns give up per matchup (371).
+- The Red Raiders rack up 70 more yards per game (441) than the Longhorns allow per outing (371).

-- Texas Tech is 2-0 against the spread and 2-0 overall when the team totals over 371 yards.
+- In games that Texas Tech churns out more than 371 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Red Raiders have turned the ball over three more times (6 total) than the Longhorns have forced a turnover (3) this season.